timeblock4228waterphone/Time-anchor/README.md

 (important . the all togther wont make sense unless you read the first 3 pdf files.)

-edited this version has only the things needed the last update had mulitple duplicated files
+edited May 5 2026 this version has only the things needed the last update had mulitple duplicated files